laravel/docs/scout.md

 SCOUT_DRIVER=collection
 ```

 Once you have specified the collection driver as your preferred driver, you may start [executing search queries](#searching) against your models.
-Search engine indexing, such as the indexing needed to seed Algolia or Meilisearch indexes, is unnecessary when using the collection engine.
+Search engine indexing, such as the indexing needed to seed Algolia, Meilisearch or Typesense indexes, is unnecessary when using the collection engine.

 #### Differences From Database Engine